 Also, the original Dawn dishwashing liquid is a great grease dissolver.

 Recently I found that Caress bath soap bar and bath gel remove my adhesive medical sticker residue from my skin.
-I used to use nail polish remover or rubbing alcohol, but this is much nicer.

 I hope one of these work for you and good luck.
 (08/20/2010)

 I used Stitchwichery on the wrong side of a pair of sweatpants.
 I did read the question regarding removal from polyester, but now I am desperate for help removing the glue from my son-in-laws very expensive sweats.
 I haven't told him yet what I did.
 Help.
 I have tried a hot iron and terry cloth towel method, Goo Gone, and stain remover.
 Nothing helps.
 Thanks.

 I didn't have Goo Be Gone, but it reminded me of "hand soap".
 A product I picked up at the 99 cent store.
 They don't sell it there any more, but I've seen it at hardware stores, and I bet automotive stores would have it too!

 I have removed a patch from a shirt, but the glue won't come off.
 I tried using an iron with no success.
 Any ideas?